Community of Practice Reusable Packaging

 Challenges that the CoP Reusable Packaging focuses on include consumer behaviour, measures to assure food safety / hygiene of reused packaging, legal aspects such as liability with regard to food safety and the logistics involved in return systems.
 Other issues relate to the calculation of environmental impact and economic profitability when comparing reusable packaging to disposable packaging.

 Purpose of the project

 - Gaining insight into the most important external influences on the transition to reusable packaging, such as relevant legislation and consumer preferences.
-In October 2019, a kick-off meeting was held to identify the main themes that have the most important influences on the transition to reusable packaging.
-On the basis of these themes, perspectives will be worked out in 2020.

 - Analysing the impact of quality and safety aspects on the use of reusable packaging.